buntec/ff4s/docs/examples/reusable-components.md

 ### Select

-For the modelling of a simple select component with options of type `O` we require the following functions:
+A select component with options of type `O` is modelled by a function with the following inputs:

 1. `fromString`: converts a string option to type `O`.
 2. `onChange0`: performs an action based on selected option and state.